Mark-Assessment/D-Santana-retail-store-M3-2/README.md

 ### Returning User Stories

-* As a returning user, I want to be able to quickly access the features I’m interested in.
-* As a returning user, I want to know where to look for more information on how to complete a pool test if I feel unsure
-* As a returning admin user, I want to be able to easily access and manage the data I’ve saved in the application.
+* As a returning admin user 'Manager or Supervisor': The website provides me with a platform to assign and track tasks for my team, ensuring that tasks are completed promptly and efficiently.
+* As a returning user 'Keyholder': Responsible for overseeing daily operations in the shopfloor and helping the management team it is important for me to comeback and use the website in a convenient way to stay organized and accountable .
+* As a returning user 'Keyholder': I can easily track and complete my routine checks, ensuring that critical tasks are not overlooked so the website becomes a reliable tool that helps me maintain a structured approach to my responsibilities.
-* As a returning admin user, I want to be able to easily access and delete the data other users have saved in the application.
+* As a returning admin user: I want to be able to easily access and delete the data other users have saved in the application.
+* As a returning admin user: The website provides valuable insights and analytics that allow me to make data-driven decisions.
+* As a returning admin user: I can gain a deeper understanding of the store's operations.
+These insights enable me to identify trends, make informed decisions, and implement strategies that drive business growth

 ### Design